jhpyle/docassemble/_docs/functions.md

 ## <a name="raw"></a>raw()

-This function is only used in the context of an [`attachments`] block that uses a [`docx template file`] and values are passed to the .docx template using the `code` or `field code` methods.
+This function is only used in the context of an [`attachments`] block that uses a [`docx template file`] and values are passed to the DOCX template using the `code` or `field code` methods.

-Normally, all values that you transfer to a .docx template with `code` or `field code` are converted so that they display appropriately in your .docx file.
-For example, if the value is a [`DAFile`] graphics image, it will be displayed in the .docx file as an image.
-Or, if the value contains [document markup] codes that indicate line breaks, these will display as actual line breaks in the .docx file, rather than as codes like `[BR]`.
+Normally, all values that you transfer to a DOCX template with `code` or `field code` are converted so that they display appropriately in your DOCX file.
+For example, if the value is a [`DAFile`] graphics image, it will be displayed in the DOCX file as an image.
+Or, if the value contains [document markup] codes that indicate line breaks, these will display as actual line breaks in the DOCX file, rather than as codes like `[BR]`.

-However, if your .docx file uses advanced template features, such as for loops, this conversion might cause problems for you.
+However, if your DOCX file uses advanced template features, such as for loops, this conversion might cause problems for you.
 By passing a value `val` as `raw(val)`, you will ensure that the template sees the original value of `val`, not a converted value.

-For example, suppose you have a variable `fruit_list` that is defined as a [`DAList`] with items `['apples', 'oranges']`, and you pass it to a .docx template as follows.
+For example, suppose you have a variable `fruit_list` that is defined as a [`DAList`] with items `['apples', 'oranges']`, and you pass it to a DOCX template as follows.

 {% highlight yaml %}
 event: document_shown